illinois-cs419/illinois-cs419.github.io/_mps/mp1.md

 ### Your Own Animation ###

 Implement a second animation of your own design.
+It should still be simple, but it should be more than just a slightly different shape doing a similaar dance.
+Some possibilities:
++ It could have two logos collide.
++ It could be a mosaic in which the vertex positions don't change but the colors of the pieces do.
-It could have two logos collide or fight.
-It could be a stick figure walking across the screen.
++ It could be a stick figure jumping or walking
 It doesn't have to be complex, but it should be your own.
 Do something creative.
 You should use an HTML radio button on the webpage to switch between the logo animation and your animation.

 ### Submission ###